Best Rowing Machines (2026)

 The Concept2 RowErg is the rowing machine used in Olympic training centers, CrossFit boxes, and competitive indoor rowing worldwide.
 Its air resistance flywheel provides an authentic on-water feel that scales naturally with effort — pull harder and resistance increases proportionally.
 The PM5 performance monitor tracks every metric that matters (split times, watts, stroke rate, distance) and connects via Bluetooth and ANT+ to third-party apps like ErgData, Strava, and Apple Health.
 With a 500 lb weight capacity, tool-free disassembly for storage, and legendary durability that holds its resale value for years, it is the benchmark against which all other rowers are measured.
 Garage Gym Reviews rates it 4.6/5 stars, and it earns top marks from nearly every testing outlet. [src1, src2, src3, src8]

 The Hydrow Wave brings the connected fitness experience to rowing with a 16-inch HD touchscreen and thousands of live and on-demand classes filmed on real waterways around the world.
 Its electromagnetic drag system is whisper-quiet — a major advantage for apartment dwellers and early-morning exercisers — and the compact design is 30% smaller than the original Hydrow.
-The $44/month All-Access Membership includes rowing sessions, yoga, pilates, and strength workouts.
+The $50/month All-Access Membership (up from $38 in 2025) includes rowing sessions, yoga, pilates, and strength workouts.
 At 102 lb, it stores upright easily.
-Reviewed names it their best overall rowing machine for most people. [src1, src4, src5]
+For buyers who want the largest screen and AI-driven performance insights, the new Hydrow Arc ($2,295) features a 24-inch display and the HydroMetrics intelligence system that scores each workout on Precision, Power, and Endurance. [src1, src4, src5]

 Best for Form Coaching: Peloton Row+ (~$3,495) — Check price

-The Peloton Row+ uses sensors in the seat and handle to analyze your stroke in real time and provide form correction feedback via an animated character on its 23.8-inch swiveling touchscreen.
-This makes it uniquely suited for beginners who want to learn proper rowing technique or experienced rowers refining their stroke.
-The screen rotates 45 degrees for off-rower strength and yoga classes.
+The Peloton Row+ (now branded Cross Training Row+) uses sensors in the seat and handle plus a new AI-powered movement-tracking camera (Peloton IQ) to analyze your stroke in real time and provide form correction feedback on its 23.8-inch swiveling touchscreen.
+Peloton IQ also enables rep counting, suggested weights, and hands-free voice control ("Ok Peloton") for off-rower strength workouts.
+The screen rotates 45 degrees for yoga and strength classes.
 The magnetic resistance is near-silent, and Sonos-tuned speakers deliver premium audio.
-At $3,495 plus $44/month for Peloton All-Access, it is the most expensive option — but offers the most sophisticated coaching technology. [src5, src7]
+At $3,495 plus $49.99/month for Peloton All-Access (up from $44 in 2025), it is the most expensive option — but offers the most sophisticated AI coaching technology on the market. [src5, src7]

-The Ergatta is handcrafted from real wood (cherry, walnut, ash, or driftwood finishes), making it one of the few rowing machines that actually looks good in a living room.
-Its water resistance tank creates a natural, dynamic resistance that changes based on your effort, closely mimicking real rowing with a satisfying swooshing sound.
-The 17.3-inch touchscreen features game-based workouts — including racing challenges, interval games, and personalized programs — that make training genuinely engaging.
-Supports users up to 500 lb and 6'8" with extended rails. [src1, src5, src6]
+The Ergatta Luxe (replacing the original Ergatta Rower in late 2025) is handcrafted from American cherrywood, making it one of the few rowing machines that actually looks good in a living room.
+Its water resistance tank creates a natural, dynamic resistance that closely mimics real rowing with a satisfying swooshing sound.
+The upgraded 21.5-inch touchscreen (up from 17.3 inches on the predecessor) features game-based workouts — racing challenges, interval games, and personalized programs.
+Supports users up to 500 lb and 6'8".
+For a more affordable water rower, the Ergatta Lite ($1,699) offers a 17.3-inch screen and oakwood construction with a 320 lb capacity. [src1, src5, src6]

 The Aviron Strong Series makes rowing accessible through gamified workouts that include video game-style challenges, competition modes, and guided programs on its 22-inch HD touchscreen.
 Its dual air and magnetic resistance system provides up to 100 lb of resistance, offering both the authentic feel of air resistance and the precision of magnetic.
-The 507 lb weight capacity is among the highest in the market, accommodating virtually any user.
-Aviron's library includes over 1,000 games, scenic rows, streaming entertainment, and coached workouts with new content added monthly. [src1, src2, src4]
+The 507 lb weight capacity is among the highest in the market.
+Aviron's library includes over 1,000 games, scenic rows, streaming entertainment (Netflix, Hulu, Disney+), and coached workouts for $25/month.
+The Aviron Strong Go ($1,599) offers the same machine without the built-in screen, using your own iPad instead.
+The new Aviron Impact Series ($2,199) adds a foldable design with 397 lb capacity for space-constrained homes. [src1, src2, src4, src9]

 Best Budget: Sunny Health & Fitness SF-RW5801 (~$300) — Check price